chapter three

 • Streamlit’s workhorse input widgets

-At the time, I felt anxious because I didn't feel productive.
-Scribbled meeting notes and design docs didn't do anything.
-With time, I realized those days and weeks weren't wasted.
-They made the end product better because of how deeply I'd thought about what I was trying to do.
-Likewise, this book is not just about teaching you to write Streamlit code.
-It's about helping you learn to develop apps in the real world.
-Planning and design are inescapable parts of this process.
+I felt anxious because I didn’t feel productive.
+Scribbled meeting notes and design docs didn’t do anything.
+Over time, I realized those days and weeks weren’t wasted.
+Deep thinking about what I was trying to do made the end product better.
+Likewise, this book is not just about teaching Streamlit code.
+It’s about helping readers develop apps in the real world.
+Planning and design are inescapable parts of the process.

-Though we don't have weeks to spend on these topics, this chapter will give you a taste of the end-to-end experience of developing an app.
-We'll start with the app concept and convert it into a set of requirements.
-We'll then develop a design that meets those requirements, working backward from the user experience, and also consider code organization.
-Finally, we'll walk through our code and logic, introducing some of Streamlit's most common widgets as we go.
-There's a lot to do, so let's get started!
+Though we don’t have weeks to spend on these topics, this chapter gives a taste of the end-to-end experience of developing an app.
+We’ll start with the app concept and convert it into a set of requirements.
+Then, we’ll develop a design that meets those requirements, working backward from the user experience, and considering code organization.
+Finally, we’ll walk through the code and logic, introducing some of Streamlit’s most common widgets along the way.
+There’s a lot to do, so let’s get started!

 3.1 Concept to code: A six-step process